junction-labs/pond/README.md

 /tmp/pond/src/storage.rs:            .prefix(".pond")
 ```

-To update the volume, write data into a file just you normally would.
+To update the volume, write data into a file just as you normally would.
 Once
-you're ready to save your changes, commit a new version by writing a name
+you're ready to save your changes, commit a new version by writing a name for
-for the commit into the special `/tmp/pond.commit` file.
-The commit label
+the commit into the special `/tmp/pond.commit` file.
+The commit label can be any
-can be any utf-8 string that's 64 characters or less:
+utf-8 string that's 64 characters or less:

 ```
 $ echo "hi pond" > /tmp/pond/hi.txt